Gender Pay Gap Report

 Scottish Rugby is committed to equal pay and transparent, open and gender balanced approach to employing our people at all levels in the organisation, designed to ensure everyone has the same opportunity to succeed.
 The analysis contained in this report relates to the gender pay gap.
 It is not a calculation of equal pay, which is the difference in pay between men and women who carry out the same or comparable jobs.

-To put the gender pay reporting figures into context, in the year 2021/22, our average gender breakdown of male and female employees (excluding our professional players and coaches) was 64% male and 36% female.
-When players and coaches are included in the overall employee numbers, this changes to a 73% male and 27% female split.
+To put the Gender Pay Gap reporting figures into context, in the year 2022/23, our average gender breakdown of male and female employees (excluding our professional players and coaches) was 64% male and 36% female.
+When players and coaches are included in the overall employee numbers, this becomes 70% male and 30% female split.

 Influencing Factors

-The results have been influenced by a number of factors, including the deliberate delay in filling vacancies to make resource cost saving, minimal salary changes and no bonus payments with the exception of contractual obligations.
-The vast majority of which were for players and coaches in the professional game for financial year 2021/22.
-The largest portion of all bonus payments were made in relation to players, coaches and management team of the Mens National Team, which is the largest source of revenue for the business.
-It is acknowledged that the bonus gap is significant due to this approach.
+Specific to Scottish Rugby, our results have been influenced by a number of factors, including the deliberate delay in filling vacancies to drive efficiencies and refocus our resource on strategic priorities.
+No bonus payments were made with the exception of contractual obligations.
+The vast majority of these bonuses were for players and coaches in the male professional game for financial year 2022/23.
+The largest portion of all bonus payments were made in relation to players, coaches and management team of the Mens National Team and professional teams, which are the largest source of revenue for the business.
+However, we are committed to continuing to drive investment into the female game, as we proactively seek out opportunities both internally and with external partners in this important strategic growth area.

 I confirm that the calculations have been carried out accurately in accordance with The Equality Act 2010 (Gender Pay Gap Information) Regulations 2017.